 Thank you for ordering a Fight Like A Girl Cocktail!
 By ordering this drink, and asking your local bar to carry this drink, you are helping to spread a message about breast cancer prevention.
-Here's a link to how to make a F.L.A.G.
+Here's a link to our recipes to learn how to make a F.L.A.G.
 I felt I needed to get this message out to as many women far and wide as possible, so please share this to as many people as you can.
 I did not know how easily available genetic testing is currently until I was diagnosed with breast cancer.
 If I had I would have prevented my cancer.
 The technology and affordability of testing is improving quickly.
 If I would have been told genetic testing is now readily available and affordable...
 I could have prevented my cancer.
 But, hind sight is always 20-20.
 Today you can order your at home test kit for $250 by going to Invitae.
 Never allowing cancer to enter your body is the BEST way to live a cancer free life.
 This may sound drastic as you first read my story, but I assure you after seeing my mom and other friends fight cancer and lose, it’s the best thing you can do for yourself and for your family.
 When my mom passed I had been by her side for her losing battle for one third of my life...